-- E. No action of the council which is otherwise legal shall be invalidated merely by reason of the disclosure of a campaign contribution by a member of the City Council or the failure of a member to disclose a campaign contribution. - 2-344 Ethics training - A. This subsection applies to all City Officers. - 1.
-Each officer shall complete the course of training regarding the regulations and requirements of 2-336 of the City Code, as provided herein. - 2.
-Each Officer shall complete an initial course of training within 90 days after the effective date of this ordinance. - 3.
-Each board, committee and commission member shall complete an initial course of training within 90 days after the effective date of this ordinance. - 4.
-Each Officer taking office for the first time on and after shall complete the course of training within 90 days after taking oath of office. - 5.
-Each board, committee and commission member who is appointed to any board, committee or commission on and after January 1, 2013, and who has not completed the initial course of training or a refresher training course within the three years prior to the date the person takes the oath of office, shall complete the initial course of training within 90 days after the date the person takes the oath of office. - 6.
-Each Officer shall thereafter complete refresher training courses as provided in subsection (C). - B. This subsection applies to all City Employees. - 1.
-Each City employee shall complete the courses of training regarding the regulations and requirements of Chapters 2.91 and 2.94 of the City Code, as provided herein. - 2.
-All employees shall complete an initial course of training as part of each employee's participation in a new employee orientation, as established by the City Manager or his or his or her designee. - 3.
-Each employee shall thereafter complete refresher training courses as provided in subsection (C), or as otherwise directed by the City Manager. - C. The courses of training required under this section shall be provided and completed as follows: - 1.
-Each Officer and employee shall complete the initial course of training as provided in subsections (A) and (B), as applicable. - 2.
-Each Officer shall thereafter complete a refresher training course that will be offered during every third year subsequent to the initial course of training provided during calendar year 2020, with the first refresher course of training to be offered during calendar year 2023. - 3.
-Each employee shall there after complete a refresher training course as provided in subsection (C)(2), or as otherwise directed by the City Manager. - 4.
-An Officer or employee who has completed his initial course of training within the 12 months prior to the start of a calendar year in which refresher training is required is not required to complete the refresher training offered during that immediately following calendar year, but shall be required to complete all subsequent refresher training courses, as provided herein. - D. The City Manager shall ensure that the training required by this section is made available.
+- A. This subsection applies to all City Officers. - Each officer shall complete the course of training regarding the regulations and requirements of 2-336 of the City Code, as provided herein. - Each Officer shall complete an initial course of training within 90 days after the effective date of this ordinance. - Each board, committee and commission member shall complete an initial course of training within 90 days after the effective date of this ordinance. - Each Officer taking office for the first time on and after shall complete the course of training within 90 days after taking oath of office. - 5.
+Each board, committee and commission member who is appointed to any board, committee or commission on and after January 1, 2013, and who has not completed the initial course of training or a refresher training course within the three years prior to the date the person takes the oath of office, shall complete the initial course of training within 90 days after the date the person takes the oath of office. - Each Officer shall thereafter complete refresher training courses as provided in subsection (C). - B. This subsection applies to all City Employees. - 1.
+Each City employee shall complete the courses of training regarding the regulations and requirements of Sections 2.91 and 2.94 of the City Code, as provided herein. - All employees shall complete an initial course of training as part of each employee's participation in a new employee orientation, as established by the City Manager or his or his or her designee. - Each employee shall thereafter complete refresher training courses or as otherwise directed by the City Manager. - C. The courses of training required under this section shall be provided and completed as follows: - 1.
+Each Officer and employee shall complete the initial course of training as provided in subsections (A) and (B), as applicable. - Each Officer shall thereafter complete a refresher training course that will be offered during every third year subsequent to the initial course of training provided during calendar year 2020, with the first refresher course of training to be offered during calendar year 2023. - Each employee shall there after complete a refresher training course as provided in subsection (C)(2), or as otherwise directed by the City Manager. - 4.
+An Officer or employee who has completed his initial course of training within the 12 months prior to the start of a calendar year in which refresher training is required is not required to complete the refresher training offered during that immediately following calendar year, but shall be required to complete all subsequent refresher training courses, as provided herein. - D. The City Manager shall ensure that the training required by this section is made available. - The training course and refresher training courses shall be developed and provided by the City Manager or his designees and be subject to approval as to form by the City Attorney or designees. - 2.
+The training courses must include instruction in: